 And then throughout the year, that target begins to stretch further and further away from you.

-That’s when regular sales meetings turn into 8 hour sessions of sales team excuses – and you over hear members of your sales team laughing in the kitchen as they’re making coffee and saying that your “ridiculous” sales target has never been achievable.
+That’s when regular sales meetings turn into 8 hour sessions of sales team excuses – and you become over-paranoid thinking you’ve heard members of your sales team laughing in the kitchen as they’re making coffee and talking about how your “crazy” sales target has never been achievable.

 And every time you alter your plan and explain it to the team everybody smiles, everybody nods – and everybody takes the salary cheque each month.

 Unfortunately, everything continues to spiral downwards – you start to suspect that the home based sales team aren’t putting in the required hours, aren’t pulling their weight – and it never feels like anyone else is taking all this as seriously as you are – and then the head honcho wants to see the entire sales management team tomorrow morning for an emergency meeting to discuss where all this is going.